Tomatis® Practitioner Level 1; Master of Arts (Art Therapy)

-GLENESE BLAKE has a Master of Arts (Art Therapy) degree which focused on her belief that music has the ability to heal and that voice is an integral part of the healing process.
+GLENESE BLAKE is a Tomatis® Practitioner Level 1 and has a Master of Arts (Art Therapy) degree which focused on her belief that music has the ability to heal and that voice is an integral part of the healing process.
 In 2009, she attended a Tomatis® conference in Adelaide, Australia and immediately understood that this was an intervention that could be used with some of her singing and music therapy students.
 It was also something that tied in with her research and teaching practices over previous years.

 Winner of several prestigious awards, including the inaugural Dame Sister Mary Leo Scholarship, Glenese was awarded an Arts Council Grant for further study overseas where she enjoyed a successful singing career in England specializing in Handel, Mozart, Britten and lighter Wagner roles.
 During this time, Glenese developed an interest in vocal pedagogy; the science and the emotional content of sound, which led to her becoming a founding member of the British Voice Association.
 Teaching positions at The Guildhall School of Music and Drama, London, and especially at the Marylebone Voice and Therapy Unit, gave her more insight into these possibilities.